jupyter-governance/jupyter-foundation-governing-board/doc/structure.md

 #### Committee Officers

-1. The committee elects a chairperson.The committee can elect co-chairs or vice-chairs as they see fit.
+1. The committee elects a chairperson.
+The committee can elect co-chairs or vice-chairs as they see fit.
 These roles are collectively known as the committee officers.
 2. Officers must be voting members of the committee.
 3. Elected positions serve for a year or until their successors are elected.
 A committee member serving in a position can be re-elected in subsequent years.
 4. LF staff run the election (gathering candidate nominations, running the ballot, announcing and recording the outcome) in a reasonable manner.